Jubilee Clock Tower, Churchill

 The tower has a cast iron clock face on each of its four sides with one mechanism driving the clock hands.
 The escapement and clockwork was supplied by J. B. Joyce & Co in 1898 and is wound weekly by volunteers.
 The clock strikes the hours and chimes the Westminster Quarters.
 Responsibility for maintenance of the tower transferred to the parish council after the original trust could no longer afford to maintain it.
 The whole structure, tower, walls, and railings, was designated as a Grade II listed building on 19 January 1987, nearly ninety years after the tower was built.

 History

 Inception

 In 1897, Sidney Hill, a local businessman and benefactor, purchased the old turnpike house near the Nelson Arms pub in Churchill, North Somerset, and a house and plot of land between Dinghurst Road and Front Street, near the entrance to Churchill village.
 Both sites were in a state of disrepair and were unsightly.
 Hill planned to clear the old buildings and debris, plant ornamental shrubs, and enclose the plots with iron railings; similar in design to the then plantation in front of the nearby Methodist church and schoolroom that Hill had built in Front Street in 1881.
-Furthermore, his intention was to build a clock tower on the site to mark Queen Victoria's Diamond Jubilee in 1897.
+Furthermore, his intention was to build a clock tower on the site to mark the Diamond Jubilee of Queen Victoria in 1897.